Finding Housing in Boston

 Strathmore Road, Brighton, MA 02135

 The Beane House is just a short T-ride away from STH, with shops, restaurants, and a community library nearby.
 Two of the floors are 5-bedroom, 2-bathroom apartments, for a total of 10 spaces for students.
 The 4-bedroom bottom floor can either be split between two couples or four single students, depending on the need.
-All apartments are co-ed, with people of any gender sharing the space.
+All apartments are gender-inclusive.
 Each apartment has a large living room area with space for a dining room table, a kitchen, and a small back porch.
 Bedrooms come furnished with a bed, chair, desk, and dresser.
 The programming at Beane House is not as intensive as at Theology House, but all residents are still expected to be present for occasional community meals and gatherings.
 This space is a favorite of upper-level master’s students and doctoral students, with priority still given to incoming students when spaces become available.
 Students may live in Beane House for up to three years or six semesters.
 Rent for 2022 – 2023 is $925/month per room, which includes all utilities except electricity and cable/internet, and there is free laundry in the basement.